Shock Trauma Air Rescue Service: Saskatchewan

 STARS launched operations in Saskatchewan in 2012 with BK117 helicopters based at the Regina International Airport and the Saskatoon International Airport, flying 217 missions in 2012.
 The Saskatoon base was equipped with an AW139 helicopter until fall 2019, which was funded through a donation by Potash Corp.
 STARS currently conducts 24/7 operations from both their Saskatoon and Regina bases using the H145 Helicopter.

 STARS also coordinates with Saskatchewan Air Ambulance Service, which operates four King Air B200 aircraft based out of the Saskatoon John G. Diefenbaker International Airport.

 Manitoba

 In 2009 and 2011, STARS was contracted to the Government of Manitoba to assist with emergency response during major flooding that affected the province.
 In June 2011, STARS was asked by the provincial government to maintain a permanent base within the province.
 Shortly after, STARS signed a 10-year service agreement with the Government of Manitoba on February 22, 2012, to provide helicopter air ambulance service to Manitoba.
+The Province of Manitoba expanded the contract of STARS in 2020 as they took over the responsibilities of Lifeflight which include air ambulance and transportation.
+This contract saw STARS provide air medical crews on fixed-wing aircraft that are operated by a third party and dispatched when it is determined that a fixed-wing aircraft is the best option for patients.

-STARS operates on the west side of the Winnipeg International Airport, in close proximity to CFB Winnipeg, using the H145 helicopter.
+STARS operates on the west side of the Winnipeg International Airport, in close proximity to CFB Winnipeg, using the Airbus H145.
 STARS currently conducts 24/7 operations from their Winnipeg base.
-As of December 2021, STARS has conducted more than 5000 missions from the Winnipeg base.
+After ten years in Manitoba and as of December 2021, STARS has conducted more than 5000 missions from the Winnipeg site.

 In Manitoba, STARS is dispatched from the provincial Medical Transportation Coordination Center (MTCC) in Brandon, MB.
-The MTCC is the EMS dispatch center for rural Manitoba outside of the City of Winnipeg.
+The MTCC is the EMS dispatch centre for rural Manitoba outside of the City of Winnipeg.